Create an Efficient Project Schedule for Your Team’s Project

 You can pair this with a work breakdown structure (WBS)—like the Work Breakdown Whiteboard Template from ClickUp—which outlines all specific tasks and subtasks that are required for each person to complete their portion of the project.
 This is also the time when you’ll establish any project milestones. ✅

 Next, it’s time to evaluate task dependencies.
-That means going through your task list to figure out what sequence of events needs to happen to meet your project goals.
+That means going through your task list to determine the sequence of events needed to meet your project goals.

-Does one of your predefined tasks need to be fully completed before another one can begin?
-If yes, you’ll want to make sure you prioritize your schedule and effort toward those tasks first.
+Does one of your predefined tasks need to be fully completed before another can begin?
+If yes, you’ll want to prioritize your schedule and effort toward those tasks first.

 Can other tasks overlap or be worked on at the same time?
 Great!
 You’ll want to plan on scheduling those simultaneously to cut down on the project time.

-Did you know you can use ClickUp to set your task dependencies?
-Use the software tool to identify any tasks that are waiting on others for completion, tasks that are being blocked, and tasks that are unhindered.
+Did you know you can use ClickUp’s AI-powered workflows to set up and even automate your task dependencies?
+Use the software tool to identify any tasks that are waiting on others for completion, tasks that are being blocked, and tasks that are unhindered

 Resource management is a huge part of any successful project.
 When you have the right resources when you need them, you can move at the speed of light.
 When you don’t, the project starts to fall apart, causing delay after delay.